tigersmuseum/history/docs/places.md

 * Search for places names.
 Click *Add to project* button at the bottom of the pop-up description pane for any that you want to keep.
 * You can use the *Add placemark* icon at the bottom-left of the map to add any places that aren't in the search index.
 * When you're happy, you can open the *Projects* pane and select *Export as KML file*.
-* Later, you can pick up where you left off by using the *Import KML file from computer* option and adding new placemarks as above.
+* Later, you can pick up where you left off by using the *Import KML file from computer* option and add new placemarks as above.

 ### Locations from GeoNames